Catalogues/Manuals

 Manuals

-NEW Stitch & Tape Boat Construction
+Stitch & Tape Boat Construction

-Strip Plank Construction
+Strip Plank Boat Construction

-NEW Sails for the Home Boat Builder
+Sails for the Home Boat Builder

-Ply/Epoxy Canoe Construction
+Plywood Canoe Construction

-NEW Clinker Ply Construction
+Clinker Ply Construction

-NEW Larger Plywood Craft
+Larger Plywood Craft

-NEW Fit-Out for Yachts & Launches
+Fit-Out for Yachts & Launches

 DVD'S